top of page

 Photo: Batsú Estudio

-• Estimating the abundance of other mammals in the Reserve.
+• To estimate the abundance of other mammals in the area.

-• Understand the biological corridor used by the jaguars and propose activities to protect it.
+• To understand the biological corridor used by the jaguars and to propose actions to protects them.

 Our Methods